Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon could make a big impact for the Denver Nuggets at 10:00 PM on Tuesday versus the Phoenix Suns in the 2023 NBA Playoffs.
+Aaron Gordon be on the court for the Denver Nuggets at 10:00 PM on Thursday versus the Phoenix Suns in the 2023 NBA Playoffs.

-Now let's dig into Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article, we dig into Gordon's available prop bets, providing stats to help you figure out the best wagers to make.

 Aaron Gordon Prop Bets vs. the Suns